KawalaE/Online-store-data-manipulation/README.md

 <h2>Project description</h2>

-<p align ="justify">This application processed data from provided URL addresses.
+<p align ="justify">This application processes fake online store data from provided URL addresses.
-Its performs following tasks:
+It performs following tasks:
 <ol>
     <li>Retrieves data about the user, the product, and the shopping cart.</li>
     <li>Generates a Map data structure with all categories and their total value.</li>